 When bumper PDR does not work:

-When it works, bumper PDR is faster and cheaper — usually $75 to $200 — because it skips the body filler, primer, paint, and clear coat steps.
+When it works, bumper PDR is faster and more affordable because it skips the body filler, primer, paint, and clear coat steps.
 Ask your body shop if your specific dent is a candidate for this approach.
 If it is, you save money and get your car back faster.

 This is one of the most important decisions in bumper damage.
 Repairing is almost always cheaper, but it is not always the right call.
 Here is a framework for deciding.